ABOUT OUR RECITALS...

 In addition, we invite all music performance classes (Voice, All Arts and Theater) to participate as well.
 Even our pre-school Early Music Awareness™ students occasionally perform.
 And what a sight it is to see children as young as 2 on stage for the first time in their lives, perhaps wearing costumes and so proud to be waving at their moms, dads and grandparents!

 We invite teachers to who are available to check with their students to determine if they have those who are interested.
 Once we have heard back from the teachers with their decision to participate along with the dates and times they are available, we send an invitation to the student families to invite them to participate.
+Below is the list of teachers who are available to participate in this year's spring recitals:

-What is my teacher is not participating?
+What if my teacher is not participating?
 It is possible to participate in recitals even if you teacher cannot attend.
 Recitals that are not full are open to anyone.
 Recitals are currently limited to 15 participants per recital and are targeted to last no longer than one hour.

 Our recitals offer a wonderful variety of voices, instruments and ensembles, showcasing all levels of development!

 For our larger recitals we rent local churches that have good-sized platforms and fine grand pianos that are worthy of the best performers.
 For safety and restriction reasons, we have started having tiny recitals with 5-15 students in large venues with plenty of space.
 Currently, instead of paper programs, we are putting the program information online with a QR code prompt at the venue.
-In additionl we send this link to families so they can view the program order from their mobile devices.
+In additionl we send this link o families so they can view the program order from their mobile devices.
 These small recitals, which run about 45-60 minutes, are perfect for the first-timers or those with special needs who might be intimidated by a large gathering.

 Enjoying a Recital?